 Show it to someone reliable to review your abstract.
 Also, proofread yourself.

-An abstract is a very short summary of a larger work.
+An abstract is a very short summary of a larger work and if it is not short, it needs to be shortened.
 It may be the first section of your research paper, but it should be written at the very last.
 It contains curated information that will describe the main contents of your entire study.
 From the Literature review to the conclusion, you should cover it all.
 The way to do that precisely is by signaling through the use of keywords.
 Keywords help to index the rest of your paper.
 Doing so precisely will drive more interested readers to continue and filter out anybody who does not find relevance to your topic, immediately.
 It will, therefore, increase the chances of your paper being understood.

 Your abstract should cover the following details: